Covert learning and disclosure: Unpersuasive and unraveling equilibria

-Theorem~\ref{thm:equilibrium-structure} also directly implies that the \emph{value} of optimal persuasion in this context is \emph{unique}, and that it can be characterized as the concave envelope of a skepticism-adjusted version of $v$.
+\Cref{thm:unraveling} also directly implies that the sender obtains the same expected payoff across all unraveling equilibria.
+This expected payoff can be expressed as the concave envelope of a skepticism-adjusted version of $v$.
 Letting